RSwarnkar/Challenge-Labs-AZ-104/Challenge Labs/Azure Identity & Governance Ninja/Challenge 2 : Contoso – Securing Access Control.md

   as part of onboarding process.

 • You need to assign them following permissions in most secure fashion.

-      o  Azure AD rights
+  - Azure AD rights
-        ▪ Ability to Create Users
+  - Ability to Create Users
-        ▪ Ability to Create and Update Groups
+  - Ability to Create and Update Groups
-        ▪ Ability to invite Guest Users
+  - Ability to invite Guest Users
-        ▪ Ability to reset password.
+  - Ability to reset password.
-        ▪ Ability to add application registrations.
+  - Ability to add application registrations.
-        ▪ Ability to manage Licenses
+  - Ability to manage Licenses
-    o Azure Subscription
+• Azure Subscription
-        ▪ Must have Reader access on Azure subscription named “Test-Dev.”
+  - Must have Reader access on Azure subscription named “Test-Dev.”
-        ▪ Must be able to start/stop Virtual machines hosted in that subscriptions across all resource groups
+  - Must be able to start/stop Virtual machines hosted in that
+  - subscriptions across all resource groups
-        ▪ Must be able to create virtual machines and dependent in a resource group named “John-Doe-Test-RG”
+  - Must be able to create virtual machines and dependent in a resource group named “John-Doe-Test-RG”

 • You need to ensure following guidelines while completing these challenges.

-     o Must follow the principal of least privilege. o Permissions must not be assigned to user accounts directly. o Permissions must not be duplicated at various scopes. o Only you, John Doe, admin@cloudlabs and cloudlabs-spn can have access to Azure AD.
+   - Must follow the principal of least privilege.
+   - Permissions must not be assigned to user accounts directly.
+   - Permissions must not be duplicated at various scopes.
+   - Only you, John Doe, admin@cloudlabs and cloudlabs-spn can have access to Azure AD.
 Any other access must be removed.

   ### Lab Validation